mdadams/clang_libraries_companion/README.md

 This software should work with most Unix-based systems (provided that the necessary software dependencies are installed).
-The GitHub CI workflow (discussed above) ensures that the software should build and run reasonably reliably on Ubuntu Linux.
+The GitHub CI workflow (discussed above) ensures that the software should build and run reasonably reliably on Ubuntu Linux and MacOS.
 The author's main development platform is Fedora Linux.
 So, the software should also work fairly reliably on this platform as well.